Parametrization-free determination of the shape parameters for the pion electromagnetic form factor: Extraction of results

-The upper and lower bounds shown in Fig. \ref{fig:fig1} define, for each input modulus at a fixed energy, an allowed interval for the charge radius $\langle r_\pi^2\rangle$, which turns out to be quite narrow for some particular energies.
+The upper and lower bounds shown in Figs. \ref{fig:fig1} and \ref{fig:fig2} define, for each input modulus at a fixed energy, an allowed interval for the charge radius $\langle r_\pi^2\rangle$, which turns out to be quite narrow for some particular energies.
 In principle, if the data were consistent among each other, the final allowed domain for $\langle r_\pi^2\rangle$ would be given by the intersection of the allowed ranges obtained with particular inputs at fixed energies.
 The range defined by this intersection will be limited by the smallest upper bound and the largest lower bound shown in the figure.
 Of course, if the smallest upper bound turns out to be smaller than the largest lower bound the intersection is empty.
-In practice this turns out to be the case, if we consider all the points shown in Fig. \ref{fig:fig1}, as expressed in Table \ref{table:Int}.
+In practice this turns out to be the case, if we consider all the points shown in Figs. \ref{fig:fig1} and \ref{fig:fig2}.
 This is seen in the left part of Table \ref{table:Int}, where $\langle r_\pi^2\rangle_{\rm max }$ is the lowest upper bound and $\langle r_\pi^2\rangle_{\rm min }$ is the largest lower bound upon all the experimental points below the $\omega\pi$ threshold.
-The corresponding values for the four experiments BaBar, KLOE, CMD-2 and Belle are indicated separately (the data labelled as CLEO will be explained below).
+The corresponding values for the four experiments are indicated separately.
 For all experiments $\langle r_\pi^2\rangle_{\rm max }< \langle r_\pi^2\rangle_{\rm min }$, which clearly indicates that there are inconsistencies between the measurements of the modulus at different energies, if we consider all the data between the elastic threshold $t_+$ and the inelastic threshold $\tin$.
+The extraction of $\langle r_\pi^2\rangle$ is possible only if we restrict the intersection to a smaller energy interval.